brodrigz/OGSR-R3-Custom-Addons/sebs-pack-compatibility/README.md

 # Radiophobia Seb’s Pack Compatibility Patch

 This is a compatibility overlay for **Seb’s Pack 19** on Radiophobia 3 1.20 with the Radiophobia OGSR engine upgrade.
-It is not a copy of Seb’s Pack.

-Seb’s Pack has no engine edits.
-Its `xrEngine.exe` matches Radiophobia 3 1.20 Hotfix 8.
-The pack still overwrites upgrade shaders, the Lua add-on registry, and every script the OGSR drop-in already patched (`bind_stalker.script`, `blood_pool.script`, night-vision scripts, options UI).
-Installing it after the engine upgrade without this overlay will roll the renderer back, restore removed callbacks (`on_actor_weapon_alt_aim_switch`, `on_foot_step`), and re-enable the laser script that crashes existing saves.

 This overlay does **not** include Seb’s Pack.
 Obtain and install the original pack yourself.
 Do not commit or redistribute its weapons, sounds, textures, or meshes with this add-on.

 ## Helper installer